 Understanding Atomic Structure

 To grasp the concept of valence electrons, it's essential to first understand the basics of atomic structure.
-An atom consists of a nucleus containing protons and neutrons, surrounded by electrons orbiting in specific energy levels or shells.
+And an atom consists of a nucleus containing protons and neutrons, surrounded by electrons orbiting in specific energy levels or shells.
 These shells are labeled as n = 1, 2, 3, and so on, with each shell capable of holding a maximum number of electrons.

 The first shell (n = 1) can hold up to 2 electrons, the second shell (n = 2) can hold up to 8 electrons, the third shell (n = 3) can hold up to 18 electrons, and so on.
 The arrangement of electrons in these shells is known as the electron configuration, which dictates the chemical properties of an element.